• Skip to primary navigation

 Guest Author · July 31, 2025

 HIS IS THE SECOND installment in a series called: “Serious Problems with the Lectionary Translation.”
 We have the audacity to hope our series will persuade priests and bishops to fix this scandalous situation, which has been festering for 50+ years.
 One reason this outrageous state of affairs has perdured is owing to its subject matter, which is mind-numbingly boring to most Catholics.
-Another reason it has ‘flown under the radar’ is because to expose it makes one feel dirty.
+Another reason it’s ‘flown under the radar’ is because exposing it makes one feel dirty.
 Lutherans, Anglicans, or Pentecostals might take delight in giving the Catholic Church a black eye; but we are loyal Catholics.
 We recoil from pointing out the ‘human’ side of Holy Mother Church.
 Indeed, we selected this venue (CORPUS CHRISTI WATERSHED) since no one can doubt their constant—almost obsessive—dedication to providing positive resources for Catholics, freely offered to all.

 This Coming Sunday • Consider the Responsorial Psalm for this coming Sunday, 3 August 2025, which is the 18th Sunday in Ordinary Time (Year C).
 In 1969, the ORDO LECTIONUM assigned Psalm 94, and the 1970 English version of the Lectionary had no difficulty translating it: